epigone707/Anubis_Fattura/README.md

 **cmd = getkeylogger**

-Read the file `keys.log`, which is a log file of the recorded keystrokes.
-Then make a POST request to `http://cdnjs[.]su/o1o/a12.php`.
-The POST data is the unique bot id and the content of the file `keys.log`.
+Read the file <code>keys.log</code>, which is a log file of the recorded keystrokes.
+Then make a POST request to <code>http://cdnjs[.]su/o1o/a12.php</code>.
+The POST data is the unique bot id and the content of the file <code>keys.log</code>.

 The keylogger is implemented in `wocwvy.czyxoxmbauu.slsa.egxltnv `accessibility service.
 The onAccessibilityEvent function first gets the package name of the accessibilityEvent.
 <p align="center">